Chair Guide

 A general schedule for the journey of a bill to become law is set out in the Legislative Procedure Act.

 The process begins with any legislator making a proposal for a bill, resolution, or appointment, after which the whole Assembly can debate and provide feedback on it ‒ perhaps someone even introduces a competing proposal, which gets important later on when opening a vote.
-If the Cabinet makes an Executive Order (not to be confused with regular “Cabinet Orders”, which deal with small things such as allotment of Regional Officer slots!), it is considered automatically proposed to the Assembly.
+If the Prime Minister issues an Executive Order (not to be confused with regular “Cabinet Orders”, which deal with small things such as allotment of Regional Officer slots!), it is considered automatically proposed to the Assembly.
 As Chair, you will have to ensure that discussion remains civil and orderly so that the proposal can be properly refined before being brought to vote!

 Bringing A Bill to Vote